Stokes Rules Himself Out Of Englands T20 World Cup Title Defence - UrduPoint

 Stokes delayed an operation on a longstanding left knee problem to play in last year's 50-over World Cup in India, where reigning champions England suffered an embarrassing exit before the knockout stages after winning just three of their nine group games.

-After undergoing surgery at the end of last year, Stokes was an ever-present in England's 4-1 defeat in India although he sent down only five overs -- all of them in the last Test, where the paceman bowled India captain Rohit Sharma with his first competitive delivery in some nine months.
+After undergoing surgery at the end of last year, Stokes was an ever-present in England's defeat in India.

-After the two Test series at home to the West Indies and Sri Lanka, England will tour Pakistan and New Zealand.
+Following the Test series at home to the West Indies, England will tour Pakistan and New Zealand.

-England then have a 2025 featuring two showpiece series, with five Tests at home to India followed by an Ashes tour of Australia.

 Recent Stories